Oral Hygiene Basics: Recommended Flossing Techniques

-Flossing is an oral hygiene basic that everyone should know.
+Oral Hygiene Basics: Recommended Flossing Techniques from Allstar Dental in Garden Grove, CAFlossing is an oral hygiene basic that everyone should know.
 Dentists recommend flossing at least once a day to keep the teeth healthy.

 However, if it has been a while since you learned how to floss, you may need a refresher course.
 Here is a breakdown of recommended flossing techniques to help you maintain your beautiful smile.